danfuzz/samizdat/doc/language-guide/04-operators.md

 left-hand and right-hand sides as arguments, in that order, with the usual correspondence between the operators and those names.

-Of these functions, `perEq` is a generic, and the rest are defined as regular functions in terms of `perEq` and another generic, `perOrder`.
+Of these functions, `perEq` is a selector, and the rest are defined as regular functions in terms of `perEq` and another selector, `perOrder`.
-The default implementations of those generics is to call through to the functions `eq` and `order` (respectively).
+The default implementations of those methods is to call through to the functions `eq` and `order` (respectively).

 #### Total-order comparison &mdash; `\== \!= \< \> \<= \>=`